 Check your wheel cores to see if they have a speed number pressed into the metal.

 FAQ: How do I know what size of ferrules to buy?

 The measurement is the diameter at the bottom of the pole.
-They can be removed by dipping end in boiling water as the glue is heat sensitive.
+Most are 10 mm.
+They can be removed by dipping end in boiling water as the glue is heat sensitive, or carefully using heat gun.
 Then put the ferrule on using heat sensitive glue so they will come off again.
-If ferrules are noticeably bigger than pole, wrap the pole first with some tape to fill the space.

 FAQ: How do you mount bindings?